 Copper recycling prices vary with the fluctuating metals market, but overall copper has a consistently strong value.
 Unfortunately, when something has a strong monetary value it is often targeted by thieves, and that has been the dark side of copper for so many years.
-A non-renewable resource, copper is stolen from construction sites, abandon houses and more.
+A non-renewable resource, copper is stolen from construction sites, abandoned houses, and more.
 Recently in San Bernardino County, two men were arrested for stealing electrical wire from a federal prison located in the Boron area.
-The prison, which was closed over a decade ago, still had valuable copper inside and around the area in the form of wire, making it an easy target for the thieves.
+The prison, which was closed over a decade ago, still had valuable copper inside and around the area in the form of wire, making it an easy target for thieves.
 Although police were able to catch the thieves this time, many businesses are taking a more proactive approach by equipping wire and other assets composed of copper with GPS tracking devices.

 SpaceHawk GPS tracking system and other live monitoring systems transmit the location of a person, asset, or item in real-time.
 The GPS data is accessible remotely through an online web-based application or software, giving both businesses and consumers a way to track down valuables that are stolen within seconds.
 But the last part is the GPS accuracy is within 6 feet!
 When attached to copper or other important assets, GPS trackers can provide a cost-effective and powerful theft-recovery solution.

 Yes, copper wire theft is a significant problem affecting various industries, including construction, telecommunications, and electrical utilities.
 According to the National Insurance Crime Bureau, the theft of copper and other metals costs businesses and individuals billions of dollars annually.

 Copper wire is targeted by thieves due to its high market value and widespread use in electrical systems.
 The increasing demand for copper, coupled with its recyclability, makes it an attractive target for thieves seeking quick profits.

 What are the impacts of copper wire theft?